brett654/first_person_bevy/README.md

 Using the bevy engine to create a first person experience where I can load assets.

 TODOS:
--implement collisions
+- implement collisions
--Have quake style movement
+- Have quake style movement

 Issues:
 assets not render all verticies(due to UV layers not supported)